Ezzud/minecraftlauncher-template/README.md

 <p>

-- Download the s-update server zip from the requirement section
+3.0 - Download the s-update server zip from the requirement section<br />
-- Upload the content of the ZIP file in a folder named **supdate** in your web hoster
+3.1 - Upload the content of the ZIP file in a folder named **supdate** in your web hoster<br />
-- Wait for upload
+3.2 - Wait for upload<br />
-- Access to the S-Update panel with `https://your-url.com/supdate`<br />
+3.3 - Access to the S-Update panel with `https://your-url.com/supdate`<br />
   ⚠ If you get 404 error, go on `https://your-url.com/supdate/index.php/`<br />
   ⚠ If after registering, you didn't get redirected, verify permission (Debian: `chmod -R 777 /var/www/html/supdate`)<br />
-  ⚠ If you cannot setup password, go on <a href="https://ezzud.fr/download/server.json">this link</a> and paste content into `https://your-url.com/supdate/config/server.json`
+  ⚠ If you cannot setup password, go on <a href="https://ezzud.fr/download/server.json">this link</a> and paste content into `https://your-url.com/supdate/config/server.json`<br />
-- Create admin credentials (to reset, delete file **server.json** at update/config/)
+3.4 - Create admin credentials (to reset, delete file **server.json** at update/config/)<br />
-- Enable S-Update by clicking on the circle (if it is already green, he is already activated)
+3.5 - Enable S-Update by clicking on the circle (if it is already green, he is already activated) <br />
-- Go on your **Appdata/Roaming/.minecraft/version** folder
+3.6 - Go on your **Appdata/Roaming/.minecraft/version** folder<br />
-- Go on the folder with the name of the version you chosen (NOT FORGE)
+3.7 - Go on the folder with the name of the version you chosen (NOT FORGE)<br />
-- Take the yourversion.jar file, copy and rename it by `minecraft.jar`
+3.8 - Take the yourversion.jar file, copy and rename it by `minecraft.jar`<br />
-- Go back to your WebHoster FTP
+3.9- Go back to your WebHoster FTP<br />
-- Access to the `files` folder (or create it)
+3.10 - Access to the `files` folder (or create it)<br />
-- Select all these files:<br>
+3.11 - Select all these files:<br>
   - `minecraft.jar` that you got before
   - `assets` folder from your .minecraft appdata folder
   - `libraries` folder from your .minecraft appdata folder (💡TIP: On Windows, go to "libraries" folder and type in search bar "*.jar", then press CTRL+A to select all libraries)